-Section 1.1.
-Overview of Personnel Policies
+Section 1.1 Overview of Personnel Policies

-The following employment policies, procedures and rules for the administration of employer/employee relations will be referred to as these "Personnel Policies and Procedures."
-These Personnel Policies and Procedures are for the guidance of the management and supervisory staff and for employees of the District and their employee organizations.
+The following employment policies, procedures and rules for the administration of employer/employee relations will be referred to as the "Personnel Manual."
+This Personnel Manual is for the guidance of the management and supervisory staff and for employees of the District.